-By rule, a prosecutor must “make all disclosures as soon as practicable following the filing of charges and before the defendant is required to plead.”
+By rule, “The prosecutor’s disclosures must be made as soon as practicable following the filing of charges.”
 Utah R. Crim.
-P. 16(a)(5)(b).
-Our rule also implicitly recognizes that some exculpatory material may not be known before the time for a plea; for such material, the prosecutor “has a continuing duty to make disclosure,” and an obligation to do so “as soon as practicable.”
-Id.
+P. 16(a)(2).
+Our rule also implicitly recognizes that some exculpatory material may not be known before the time for a plea; for such material, the prosecutor has “a continuing duty as the material or information becomes known to the prosecutor.”

-Utah Courts on the Rules of Criminal Procedure - Visit the website of the Utah Courts to search the rules of criminal procedure in Utah including the historical regulations prior to recent amendments to understand the changes made over time.
-Find links to the rules of criminal procedure which are numbered Rule 1 through Rule 40.
+Utah Courts on the Rules of Criminal Procedure - Search the rules of criminal procedure in Utah including the historical regulations prior to recent amendments to understand the changes made over time.
 The website also includes a list of criminal forms including forms for criminal cases, expungement, traffic offenses.

 Call (801) 532-5297 today.